 Now comes the good stuff.
 Make that the delicious stuff.

-After our time spent camping in Michiana, we had some food to sample.
+After spending time camping in Michiana, we had some food to sample.

 A donut so good that locals call it Amish Crack!